 Pass it on!

 Reduce the amount you throw away by giving your unwanted items a new home.
-Community Waste Savers Groups are popping up all over Greater Manchester.
-They offer a free place for local people to donate the things they no longer want and for others to request them.
+There are lots of Community Waste Savers Groups in Greater Manchester, offering a free place for local people to donate the things they no longer want and for others to request them.

 Grow your own food